mongodb/laravel-mongodb/README.md

 Laravel Eloquent MongoDB [![Build Status](https://travis-ci.org/jenssegers/Laravel-MongoDB.png?branch=master)](https://travis-ci.org/jenssegers/Laravel-MongoDB)
 ========================

 An Eloquent model that supports MongoDB, inspired by LMongo, but using the original Eloquent methods.
+For more information about Eloquent, check http://laravel.com/docs/eloquent.

 *This model extends the original Eloquent model, so it uses exactly the same methods.*

-For more information about Eloquent, check http://laravel.com/docs/eloquent.
+**ATTENTION WHEN UPGRADING!**
+The way the internal connection resolving works has been changed to extend original Laravel objects instead of registering new objects.
+Check the configuration section for more information about the new configuration.
+Remove the old `MDB` facade as it is now deprecated.

 Installation
 ------------